ClimateImpactLab/DataFS/docs/pythonapi.versioning.rst

 We'll assume you have an api created and configured with a manager and authority.
 On :py:meth:`~datafs.DataAPI.create`, versioning is true by default.
 Should you want to turn it off just set ``versioned=False``.

+View the source for the code samples on this page in :ref:`snippets-pythonapi-versioning`.

 Setting a Version
 -----------------